alkampfergit/personal-blog/codewrecks/content/post/old/2010/10/webbrowser-control-and-gecko-browser-control-in-a-single-ui.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/image_thumb8.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/image8.png)

-And Iâ€™m able to make the user choose witch browser to use to surf with the program :).
+And I'm able to make the user choose witch browser to use to surf with the program :).
 It was funny work to manage it to works, but the result is really cool.

 alk.